 This represents a huge jump in productivity, but the benefit to retailers is not merely a reduction in inventory-taking costs.
 Most retailers do not count inventory on a daily or even a weekly basis; with bar codes, it is far too expensive to do this.
 They typically perform twice-annual inventory counts, which is why inventory accuracy at most stores is at a paltry 65 percent.
 With RFID, retailers are achieving 95 percent to 98 percent inventory accuracy rates.

 The real benefit for retailers is the ability to capture accurate data in near-real time in a cost-effective manner.
 This enables them to ensure they have items in stock when customers want to buy them, and it allows them to carry out buy-online, pickup-in-store (BOPIS), ship-from-store (SFS) and so on.
-It also provides the data required for analytics and future artificial-intelligence systems (see How to Succeed in Retail in the 21st Century: A Guide to Digital Transformation for Brick and Mortar Retailers).
+It also provides the data required for analytics and future artificial-intelligence systems.

 Dean mentioned that a large percentage of the RFID reads carried out each week take place at stores throughout Europe.
 It's interesting that Europeans seem to understand the huge advantage RFID offers.
 They are taking a simple approach, using handhelds to capture the data they need to raise their inventory accuracy.